 When considering plans or planning applications we are obliged under the Conservation of Habitats and Species Regulations 2010 (the ‘Habitats Regulations’) to assess whether the ‘favourable conservation status’ of a population of a European protected species is affected.
-‘Favourable conservation status’ is when these species are maintained so that their numbers stay at a level sufficient to ensure their survival in that area.
-This includes ensuring that the distribution of these animals is not reduced and that the quantity and quality of habitat needed to support a population on a long term basis is maintained.
+‘Favourable conservation status’ is when these species are maintained so that their numbers stay at a level sufficient to make sure their survival in that area.
+This includes making sure that the distribution of these animals is not reduced and that the quantity and quality of habitat needed to support a population on a long term basis is maintained.

 This test must be reported in the evidence for a plan or in a planning officer’s report to committee.
 In addition tests for alternatives must be considered as well as whether the proposed development is in the public interest.

-Where impacts on species from habitat loss or degradation occurs the amount of replacement habitat required maintaining the Favourable Conservation Status of a species’ population can be calculated using the Somerset Habitat Evaluation procedure.
+Where impacts on species from habitat loss or degradation occurs the amount of replacement habitat required to maintain the Favourable Conservation Status of a species’ population can be calculated using the Somerset Habitat Evaluation procedure.

 Species in Somerset

 The following species, listed on Schedule 2 of the Habitat Regulations, have significant populations in Somerset:

 - Greater Horseshoe Bat

 - Barbastelle Bat

 - Brown Long-eared Bat